How do doctors test for MS?

 Finally, it's important to work with a healthcare provider who recognizes the importance of emotional health and coping mechanisms and can provide the appropriate referrals.

 MS is not usually fatal.
-Rather, the major concern for people with this condition is preserving their quality of life.
+The primary concern for people with this condition is preserving their quality of life.
+Many people with the condition will be able to lead a full, active lifestyle.

-Despite the belief that MS is a progressive and debilitating disease, only some people with MS have symptoms that will eventually progress to the point where they need assistance to walk.
+Although MS is a progressive and often debilitating disease, only some people with MS have symptoms that will eventually progress to permanent disability and mobility issues.